Easy to Make Sweet Tea Recipes

 Sweet Tea, also known as Southern Sweet Tea, has recently become my favorite summer beverage of choice.
 Being a northerner, I was used to, and frankly tired of, the Lipton brand ice tea mix I grew up with.
 I also tired of the newer flavor of raspberry ice tea mix.

-Photo image credit: Me, of my glass of freshly brewed Sweet Tea, about to be enjoyed whilst sitting on the back deck, on a very hot day. :)
+Photo image credit: Me, of my glass of freshly brewed, and really inexpensive, Sweet Tea, about to be enjoyed whilst sitting on the back deck, on a very hot day.

 Please won't you Rate this Sweet Tea recipe

 SoyCandleLover-Maker's Sweet Tea Recipe

 - 1 1/2 cups Sugar, (for less sweet, use 1 cup sugar)